NateSkiles/MyThai-Code-Summary/readme.md

         response = requests.request('GET', url, headers=headers, params=url_params)
         ...
 ```
-Check the response code from the API, 200 means the request was successful, 404 meaning that there were no results found at the search term, and finally any other code will just return an error to the user.
-If the status code is 200 returns a JSON object of the results.
+Check the response code from the API: 200 means the request was successful, 404 that there were no results found, and any other code will return an error to the user.
+If the status code is 200, return a JSON object of the response.

 ``` python
 		...